evoluteur/evolutility-ui-jquery/README.md

 ## 2 - Views

 evol-utility views have a Backbone model (to define the data) and also a UI model (to define the UI to manipulate the data).
-These views can be instanciated for apps like addressbook, to do list, or anything you define it to be.
+These views can be instanciated for apps like an address book, a to do list, or anything you define it to be.

 ## License

 Copyright (c) 2013 Olivier Giulieri.

-evol-utility is released under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
+evol-utility is released under the GNU Affero General Public License version 3 [GNU AGPLv3](http://www.gnu.org/licenses/agpl-3.0.html).